Strong Partitioning and a Machine Learning Approximation for Accelerating the Global Optimization of Nonconvex QCQPs: Numerical experiments

 \subsubsection{{Computational setup}}

-We benchmark the difficulty of our test instances using BARON and Gurobi.
-We use Gurobi 9.1.2 via Gurobi.jl v0.11.3 and BARON 23.6.23 via BARON.jl v0.8.2, with the option of using CPLEX 22.1.0 as BARON's MILP solver. {(Note that BARON does not support Gurobi as an MILP solver.)} Each BARON and Gurobi run is assigned a time limit of $2$ hours, with target relative and absolute optimality gaps of $10^{-4}$ and $10^{-9}$.
-All other settings in BARON and Gurobi were kept at default.

 We evaluate the performance of different partitioning policies within Alpine (\url{https://github.com/lanl-ansi/Alpine.jl}).
 We use Julia 1.6.3 and JuMP.jl~v1.1.1 to formulate our test instances and Alpine.jl v0.4.1 to solve them.
 We use Gurobi 9.1.2 via Gurobi.jl v0.11.3 with $\texttt{MIPGap} = 10^{-6}$ for solving LPs, MILPs, and convex mixed-integer QCQPs within Alpine.
 We use Ipopt 3.14.4 via Ipopt.jl~v1.0.3 (with $\texttt{max\_iter} = 10^4$) to solve the random bilinear and QCQP instances in Sections~\ref{subsubsec:random_bilinear} and~\ref{subsubsec:random_qcqps} locally within Alpine.
 To solve the random pooling instances in Section~\ref{subsubsec:pooling_problem} locally within Alpine, we switch to Artelys Knitro 12.4.0 via KNITRO.jl v0.13.0 (with $\texttt{algorithm} = 3$) due to Ipopt's reduced effectiveness for these instances.
 Each Alpine run is assigned a time limit of $2$ hours, with target relative and absolute optimality gaps of $10^{-4}$ and $10^{-9}$.
-(Alpine's definition of relative gap differs \textit{slightly} from those of BARON and Gurobi, as noted in Section~\ref{subsubsec:outline_experiments}.)
 We deactivate bound tightening techniques within Alpine due to their ineffectiveness on our medium and large-scale instances.
 We partition the domains of all variables involved in nonconvex terms within Alpine and set its remaining options to their default values.